Andhaa/GoBoard/README.md

 Case for GoBoard

 # Models
-See attached STL-file (contains multiple objects)
+See attached STL-file (contains multiple objects).

-.3mf file for  BambuLab X1 Carbon +AMS
+.3MF file for  BambuLab X1 Carbon +AMS

-Printed with .2mm layer height.
+Printed with 0.2mm layer height using 0.4mm nozzle.
-2 Stl files, 1 with  5x 0.2mm light diffusors, and another without.

 ## Want to modify?
 Please note: Measurements have an added offset of 0.3mm to account for inaccuracies when printing, such as growing or shrinking of internal and external features.